aksyom/libcfib/README.md

 so that every person who reads it while looking at the source actually LEARN to implement similar functionality on their own!
 - keep a reasonably opinionated approach to what works and what doesn't

-UPDATE: I now have a minimal implementation with basic features working on SYSV/AMD64 compatible platforms (BSDs, Linux etc).
-Will probably upload it here later ...